Skip to main content

 Academic integrity

 Academic integrity is a core value of the University of Sydney, in both education and research.
+By joining the University community, you have agreed to uphold this value and to proactively contribute to the University’s culture of academic integrity.

 Acting with academic integrity means doing the 'right thing' even when things seem difficult and taking a shortcut to academic success seems easier.
+There is no such thing as achieving genuine academic success without first putting in hard work and effort.

 We expect you to be familiar with the policies and codes covering academic honesty and conduct at the University.

-Academic honesty and working with other students
+Academic integrity and working with other students

 Acting with academic honesty in group work also means that you have to commit fully to participating in group discussions and meeting agreed deadlines.
 It is unfair to leave your group members feeling like they need to complete work you were supposed to complete.
 It is even more unfair (and dishonest) to accept marks for group work if you have let others do your work for you.